hello-robot/stretch_web_teleop/README.md

 catkin build
 source devel/setup.bash
 ```
-Install   `python3-pcl`:
+Install   `python3-pcl` and `npm`:
 ```
-sudo apt-get install python3-pcl
+sudo apt-get install python3-pcl npm
 ```

 Then install the package dependencies for `stretch_teleop_interface` by running `npm install` in that directory.

 ## Setup Fisheye Cameras
 The interface makes use of Stretch's [teleop kit](https://hello-robot.com/stretch-teleop-kit) which contains two fish-eye cameras.
-We need to setup the `udev` rules so Stretch can identify the cameras.
+If you do not have the cameras, **skip** this section.

 > **_NOTE_**: It is possibile to customize the interface to only use the Realsense but the fish-eye cameras add additional perspective making it easier to teleoperate the robot.

+We need to setup the `udev` rules so Stretch can identify the cameras.
 Begin by sourcing your workspace, if you haven't already, and run `./install_gripper_and_navigation_cameras.sh` in `stretch_teleop_interface/fish_eye_cameras`.

 Run `sudo dmesg | grep usb` to get information about currently plugged in devices.
 If you unplug and replug one of the fish-eye cameras before running the command its information will be displayed at the bottom.
 You should see something like this:
 ```